memri/pod/docs/HTTP_API.md

 This document explains the data types that Pod can store, and current API provided for that.

-You can read [Schema docs](./Schema.md) to understand how data is encoded in Pod.

 # API Authentication & Credentials
 Some endpoints require additional authentication / credentials.